 - improve the air quality and environment at the school gates, making it a more pleasant space for everyone

-To reduce traffic danger and congestion in the area, Bristol City Council is proposing to turn Gladstone Road into a walking, wheeling, cycling and scooting-only zone at school start and finish times.
+To reduce traffic danger and congestion in the area, Bristol City Council has turned Gladstone Road into a walking, wheeling, cycling and scooting-only zone at school start and finish times.

-Vehicles would not be permitted to enter the zone for approximately 45 minutes in the morning between 8.30am and 9.15am and 45 minutes in the afternoon between 2.45pm and 3.30pm.
-Emergency vehicles, Blue Badge holders and Gladstone Road residents will be exempt from these restrictions.
+Vehicles are not permitted to enter the zone for approximately 45 minutes in the morning between 8.30am and 9.15am and 45 minutes in the afternoon between 2.45pm and 3.30pm.
+Emergency vehicles, Blue Badge holders and Gladstone Road residents are exempt from these restrictions.

-The scheme can be enforced by the police.
+The scheme is enforced by the police.
 The penalty for ignoring the prohibition is a fixed penalty notice.
-Advanced warning signs would be installed, and temporary barriers placed at the entrance to the scheme and monitored by school staff.
-All vehicles already parked in the zone before the times of operation would be able to exit without incurring a fixed penalty notice.
+Advanced warning signs have been be installed, and temporary barriers placed at the entrance to the scheme and monitored by school staff.
+All vehicles already parked in the zone before the times of operation are able to exit without incurring a fixed penalty notice.

-School Streets will make it easier for Blue Badge holders to access the school entrances by reducing traffic outside the school gates.
-Those holding valid Blue Badges will be exempt from the restrictions but existing parking restrictions (e.g. double yellow lines) still apply.
-We will ask that Blue Badge holders display their Blue Badge clearly in the windscreen of their vehicle and they may be stopped and asked to confirm their details on some occasions.
+School Streets makes it easier for Blue Badge holders to access the school entrances by reducing traffic outside the school gates.
+Those holding valid Blue Badges are exempt from the restrictions but existing parking restrictions (e.g. double yellow lines) still apply.
+We ask that Blue Badge holders display their Blue Badge clearly in the windscreen of their vehicle and they may be stopped and asked to confirm their details on some occasions.

-Parents or carers dropping children at school will not be eligible for an exemption, unless you or your child are a Blue Badge holder, resident of Gladstone Road or have access needs.
-We are pleased that parents at our existing Bristol School Streets schools are embracing the scheme and are choosing to walk, cycle or scoot where possible.
+Parents or carers dropping children at school are not eligible for an exemption, unless you or your child are a Blue Badge holder, resident of Gladstone Road or have access needs.
+We are pleased that parents are embracing the scheme and are choosing to walk, cycle or scoot where possible.

-School staff will need to be inside the School Street zone area before it comes into operation.
-Only staff who have a Blue Badge will be exempt.
-School staff will be able to leave the zone during the times of operation without requiring an access permit.
+School staff need to be inside the School Street zone area before it comes into operation.
+Only staff who have a Blue Badge are exempt.
+School staff are able to leave the zone during the times of operation without requiring an access permit.

-Bristol School Streets aims to encourage and prioritise a safe environment around schools to allow for walking, cycling and scooting.
-Parents and carers who feel they need to drive will need to park legally nearby and walk the remainder of the journey.
+Bristol School Streets encourages and prioritises a safe environment around schools to allow for walking, cycling and scooting.
+Parents and carers who feel they need to drive have to park legally nearby and walk the remainder of the journey.

-We would be working with the school to promote active travel to school, which includes walking, wheeling, cycling and scooting.
-We would also look at identifying suitable park and stride locations, enabling parents and carers to park slightly further away from the school and walk the remaining distance.
+We are working with the school to promote active travel to school, which includes walking, wheeling, cycling and scooting.

 Evidence suggests that where School Streets have been implemented, the result is a reduction in car use rather than displacement to surrounding streets.
-We would continue to monitor the impact of the scheme once it has been implemented.
+We are continuing to monitor the impact of the scheme now it has been implemented.